braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 By the 1950s, the “It” was in a fragile state: maintained as a probability wave by Schrödinger, fragmented into complementary contexts by Bohr, and tied to entropy by Szilard.
 Yet, the “Measurement Problem” remained: how does the probability wave ($\psi$) collapse into a single “It” (a specific record) upon observation?
 The standard Von Neumann formulation relied on an ad-hoc “Process 1” (collapse) that defied the Schrödinger equation (“Process 2”).

 In 1957, Hugh Everett III, a graduate student of John Wheeler at Princeton, proposed a solution that required abandoning the last vestige of the classical “It”: the uniqueness of history.
 He took the Von Neumann formulation seriously but removed the collapse.
 He asked: What if the Schrödinger equation applies to everything, including the observer?
 He modeled the observer not as a metaphysical external agent (as Bohr effectively did by placing them on the classical side of the cut), but as a physical system, a mechanical automaton with a memory.
-He rigorously analyzed the interaction between a quantum system $S$ and an observer $O$.
+He analyzed the interaction between a quantum system $S$ and an observer $O$.

 Everett showed that if the observer interacts with a superposed system, the observer themselves enters a superposition.
 If the system is in state $\alpha |UP\rangle + \beta |DOWN\rangle$, the observer evolves into a state of: $\alpha |UP\rangle |“I saw UP”\rangle + \beta |DOWN\rangle |“I saw DOWN”\rangle$.
 There is no collapse.
 There is no single “It” that emerges.
 Instead, the reality is the correlation between the system and the memory.
 Everett called this the “Relative State” formulation.
 Relative to the memory state “I saw UP,” the electron is UP.
 Relative to “I saw DOWN,” it is DOWN.
 Both branches exist simultaneously in the universal wavefunction.